Mission Co-worker visits

-Each Global Ministries missionary serves with an international partner and then returns to serve in the US and Canada at the end of his/her term of service.
-During home assignment missionaries are scheduled for four months of interpretation in specific UCC Conferences and Disciples Regions.
+Each Global Ministries mission co-worker serves with an international partner and then returns to serve in the US and Canada at the end of his/her term of service.
+During home assignment mission co-workers are scheduled for four months of interpretation in specific UCC Conferences and Disciples Regions.
 Usually these visits are scheduled 3-6 months in advance.
-Please be in touch with your Region or Conference office about your congregation's interest in hosting a missionary.
-Should a congregation plan a special mission event, The Mission Personnel Office will try to provide a current or former Global Ministries missionary or volunteer as a mission speaker.
+Please be in touch with your Region or Conference office about your congregation's interest in hosting a mission co-worker.
+Should a congregation plan a special mission event, The Mission Personnel Office will try to provide a current or former Global Ministries mission co-worker or volunteer as a mission speaker.

-If you are a member of a congregation interested in requesting or receiving a missionary visit while a missionary is in your UCC Conference/Disciples Region please contact Beth Miller.
+If you are a member of a congregation interested in requesting or receiving a mission co-worker visit while a mission co-worker is in your UCC Conference/Disciples Region please contact Catherine Nichols

-Planning a Missionary Visit in your UCC Conference or Disciples Region
+Planning a Mission Co-worker Visit in your UCC Conference or Disciples Region

 There are always new resources to read on the Missionary Stories and Letters page.
 You'll find worship resources, missionary photos, faith journey statements, and mission moments.
 Select a missionary letter the next time you prepare for worship, bible study or a prayer group.